cnnrbrn/noroff-programming-foundations-content/module-1/lesson-1.md

 </html>
 ```

 The `root` of your project is the parent folder for all your files.
 Until you start using advanced tools, only `.html` files should be in the root.
-Keep other types of files in folders dedicatd to them.
+Keep other types of files in folders dedicated to them.

 Keep your js files in a folder called `js`.
 Create a file called `script.js` in that folder.